S0fft/SyCloth-Shop/README.md

 The online clothing store with registration/authorization, a shopping cart, user-profile-settings, a configured admin panel and order payment functionality (Stripe).
-Implemented email-verification. Сreated API.
+Implemented email-verification.
+Created API.
 Unit Tests are written.
 OAuth 2.0 added.
 For storage using PostgreSQL.

 #### Stack: